Going Vegan Gradually vs. Suddenly

 Questions to Think About:

 Is a gradual diet change actually helpful compared to a sudden diet change?
 How helpful or necessary, is it?
 As a vegan, who wants the world to go vegan NOW, should we consider eliminating the now and just stick to “go vegan”?
-Is there a significant difference in each individuals ability to adapt to dietary changes? (based on our genetics)
+Is there a significant difference in each individual’s ability to adapt to dietary changes based on our genetics?

 When switching dog food kibbles at the pet store, I was told to mix the kibbles from each before completely switching foods.
 I was told this would aid in the digestion process during the change.
 For more information about this method of feeding your pet when switching dog food types check out Pet MD.
-When I started changing to a plant based diet, I did it gradually.
+When I started changing to a plant-based diet, I did it gradually.
 I did not have any prior experience with being a vegetarian or vegan.
 I didn’t even know much about what a vegan was.
-This required me to dedicate more time to teach myself about how to adopt the lifestyle.
+This required me to dedicate more time to teaching myself how to adopt the lifestyle.

 As I continued to make small changes, such as removing dairy from my diet, I started to feel improvements in my physical health.
 If you’re interested in different types of health benefits from a plant-based diet check out Forks Over Knives for some incredible stories.
 The whole process took me about 3 years until I was vegan.
 It was a huge learning experience and accomplishment.
-I increased my knowledge on the foods and ingredients in processed or packaged foods, such as gelatin.
+I increased my knowledge of the foods and ingredients in processed or packaged foods, such as gelatin.
 Want to see how gelatin (the popular ingredient in gummy treats) is made?
 Check out this clip from Supersize vs. Superskinny S05 E04 Section 0:45 – 3:40.

 How Gelatin is Made.

 Not everyone thinks they have the time, patience, or willingness to change their lifestyle.
 Suddenly changing from a carnivore to a vegan seems like a huge physical and mental change for a body to adapt to.